At about 4:30pm Central Time on June 6th we drove into McKinney, Texas; well I drove into McKinney.

 We became Texas landowners on 6/7/2019, and settled in to enjoy our stay in Copper Canyon and to begin preparing to move into our home at the end of the month.

 My childhood friends, Cara and her twin sister Sara, live in the area to which we are moving.

 I have been communicating with them about re-connecting, particularly asking for help with finding a hair dresser, help with mental health office space, etc., and help finding medical/chiropractic care.

 They definitely came through for me.
 Cara and Sara have been advising me from Texas through many of our decisions, and had told me in 2016 that they could work to connect me with people they knew.
 They both were true to their word and I really appreciate it.

 I am excited to say that on June 18th, which also happens to be our 25th wedding anniversary, I signed on the dotted line and began renting space at the Pain Free Acupuncture Clinic in McKinney (Craig Ranch) Texas.
 I am writing this blog from the desk that I share with Gail, the clinical manager.

-We wrap up our stay at Sparrow Ranch later this week, our boys come over the weekend, and the furniture truck arrives late next week.
+We wrap up our stay at Sparrow Ranch later this week, our 21 year old boys come over the weekend, and the furniture truck arrives late next week.